basp/yuki/README.md

 By using the `Option<TRes, TEx>` type as a return value it becomes incredibly easy to compose commands.

+Commands should be self sustained units.
+In fact, every command in Yuki (even if they are not accissible directly anymore) started out as a command that could be directly invoked from the command-line.
+Even now that we have composite commands like `Setup` internally, they just make use of the smaller `CreateDatabase` and `RestoreDatabase` commands.

+It's good practice to implement your commands in the form of smaller commands instead of just some method somewhere.
+This will make sure they are composable as well as easily tested/tried out.

 # Requests
 Every built-in `TReq` in Yuki is decorated with `PowerArgs` attributes.
 This